vimc/vimc.github.io/index.md

 <div style="font-size:50px; text-align:center; font-weight:bold">Vaccine Impact Modelling Consortium</div>

+VIMC is an international community of modellers providing high-quality estimates of the public health impact of vaccination, to inform and improve decision making.

 <b>Announcement (November 2022):</b>

 <b>We are delighted to announce the start of a new five-year phase of the Vaccine Impact Modelling Consortium, ‘VIMC 2.0’.
 This new phase will run from 2022-2027.
 [A summary of our plans for this new phase can be found here](/2022-11-14-VIMC-2-0-funding).
 We will be updating our website in the coming months with more details about VIMC 2.0.</b>